r0hankrishnan/us_housing/README.md

 Again, there appears to be a noticeable difference in median hpi between clusters.

 ## Dashboarding
+Finally, to practice my shiny skills, I created a simple kmeans sandbox dashboard.
+In this dashboard, you can adjust the k value from 1 to 10 and watch how the clusters change and how the median hpi compares between clusters.

 <p align="center">
   <img src = "./assets/shiny.gif">
 </p>